 The Audit will be performed by employees and/or contractors of Euronext and/or third parties instructed by Euronext (“Audit Team”).

-In case the Audited Party objects to a specific third party or a specific employee and/or contractor of such third party to perform the Audit on behalf of Euronext, and it has reasonable cause to do so (i.e. in case of a compliance issue or conflict of interest issue with such third party), Euronext will either perform the Audit itself or instruct another third party or another employee and/or contractor of the third party to perform the Audit.
+In case the Audited Party objects to a specific third party or a specific employee and/or contractor of such third party to perform the Audit on behalf of Euronext, and it has reasonable cause to do so (i.e., in case of a compliance issue or conflict of interest issue with such third party), Euronext will either perform the Audit itself or instruct another third party or another employee and/or contractor of the third party to perform the Audit.

 In case the Audited Party Redistributes Information to Non-Professional Subscribers and any internal policy, law and/or regulation applicable to the Audited Party prohibits the Audited Party to disclose the details of such Non-Professional Subscribers to Euronext, such Audited Party shall hire and instruct at its own expense an external and independent audit firm ("Independent Auditor").
 The Independent Auditor must be pre-approved by Euronext, such approval not to be unreasonably withheld.
 The Independent Auditor will be required to complete the Audit 90 (ninety) days of the Audit Notification in line with Euronext’s audit guidelines and it shall inform Euronext in writing of its findings.